okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-syntax-tips/main/index.md

 Using a loop enables you to reduce duplication of your Terraform code.
 This approach makes your Okta Terraform code readable, maintainable, and less prone to deployment errors and inconsistencies.

 Within a resource definition, set the `for_each` meta-argument to a set or map of your list-like data.
-The example below shows converting array data to a map.

 After assigning the `for_each` meta-argument, use the special phrase `each.value` to represent the current item in the loop across the input map or set.
 Set properties on each object, such as `each.value.name`.

-> **Note**: Attribute values tagged as sensitive aren’t permitted as arguments to `for_each`.
-See [](/docs/guides/terraform-organize-configuration/main/#store-secrets-and-credentials-securely).
+> **Note**: Attribute values tagged as sensitive aren't permitted as arguments to `for_each`.
+See [Store secrets and credentials securely](/docs/guides/terraform-organize-configuration/main/#store-secrets-and-credentials-securely).

 This example creates groups from a list of group names: